 - 11 grams of protein and 1 gram of sugar.

 Perfect Keto spent a year developing the formula for a perfect, great-tasting, keto-friendly bar with high-quality ingredients that don’t cause unnecessary spikes to your blood sugar.

-What I like about these keto bars is their amount of protein, which results in a more balanced macronutrient profile.
+What I like about Perfect Keto’s bars is their amount of protein, which results in a more balanced macronutrient profile.
 Other keto snacks are often pure fat from coconut oil.

 Out of all the available flavors (Chocolate Chip Cookie Dough, Salted Caramel, Lemon Poppyseed, and Almond Butter Brownie), I like Chocolate Chip Cookie Dough best because I have a

 Check out my Perfect Keto bars review for more details on what they offer.

 - Gluten-free and grain-free.

 - Contains cage-free eggs.